Cray-HPE/docs-csm/operations/kubernetes/Kyverno.md

     If there are any discrepancies, look at the detailed policy report to triage the issue.

-## What is new in HPE CSM v1.4
+## What is new in the HPE CSM 1.4 release

-As part of HPE CSM v1.4, the upstream Baseline profile is made available for the customer.
+The upstream Baseline profile is now available for customers as part of the HPE CSM 1.4 release.

 The Baseline profile is a collection of policies which implement the various levels of Kubernetes [Pod Security Standards](https://kubernetes.io/docs/concepts/security/pod-security-standards/).

 The Baseline profile is minimally restrictive and denies the most common vulnerabilities.
-It also follows many of the common security best practices for Pods.
+It also follows many of the common security best practices for Kubernetes pods.

 [Baseline profile](https://github.com/kyverno/policies/tree/main/pod-security/baseline) consists of 12 policies as listed below.